solo-io/solo-cop/workshops/gloo-gateway/README.md

 rm tls.crt tls.key
 ```

-2. Adding HTTPS to our gateway is simple as updating the virtual gateway to use our ssl certificate
+2. Adding HTTPS to our gateway is simple as updating the virtual gateway to use our ssl certificate.

 ```yaml
 kubectl apply -f - <<'EOF'
 apiVersion: networking.gloo.solo.io/v2